JLawLedger/jLedger/README.md

 # jLedger
-Open Source Ledger for tracking child custody events using Truffle and Etherium
+Open Source Ledger for tracking child custody events using Truffle and ethereum